fathzer/javaluator/DeliveryProcess.md

 ## Deploy the artifact on Maven central

 1. Push the code in `master` branch.
 It will trigger some workflows.
 Please note that `tutorial` workflow may fail!
-It only means [Javaluator tutorial on Javaluator's site](https://javaluator.fathzer.com) require some updates.
+If it fails, it means that [Javaluator tutorial on Javaluator's site](https://javaluator.fathzer.com) require some updates.
 If Sonar quality gate fail ... try to fix its complaints ;-)

-2. Ensure *toolchain* is configured ([see how to do it](#HowToConfigureToolchain)) and the jdk required in [*pom.xml*](https://github.com/fathzer/javaluator/blob/master/pom.xml)) is available.
+2. Ensure *toolchain* is configured ([see how to do it](#how-to-configure-toolchain)) and the jdk required in [*pom.xml*](https://github.com/fathzer/javaluator/blob/master/pom.xml)) is available.

 3. Run `mvn clean deploy` on the project.
 Of course, signing material (certificate and its password) are not included in this project: There should be `fathzer_private_key.asc` and `fathzer_key_pwd.txt` files in the user's home directory.